Contract for Deed Template, Free Download 2026

 A property seller wants to provide vendor financing to a buyer who cannot qualify for a traditional mortgage, and both parties need a contract for deed (also called a land contract) that structures installment payments while the seller retains legal title until the purchase price is paid in full.

-You are purchasing rural land, vacant lots, or investment property where traditional bank financing is unavailable or impractical, and the seller is willing to carry the financing through an installment land contract.
+You are purchasing rural land, vacant lots, or investment property where traditional bank financing is unavailable or impractical, and the seller is willing to carry the financing through an installment land contract template that structures payments over time.

 A buyer wants to start building equity and occupying the property immediately while making monthly payments directly to the seller, gaining equitable title and the right to possess the property before the full warranty deed transfer occurs.